 Smartphones are something that millions of people use every day.
 We store them in our purses, in our pockets, on our car’s dashboard, and on our front seats.
+Most people use it for work, for rest, to play games.
 Samsung has some of the most popular smartphones, but controversy has been no stranger to the trendy electronics manufacturer.
+Conscientious citizens install antiviruses and VPN to unblock websites and protect their phones from hackers and data leakage.
+Others regularly clean the phone of unnecessary apps.
+But danger crept from the other side.
 The batteries in these phones used to have a habit of overheating and exploding.

 The Samsung Galaxy Note 7 has lithium-ion batteries manufactured in China and South Korea, and these Samsung phone batteries explode when overcharged.
 Some people have had their homes and vehicles catch on fire due to these defective batteries.
 Phones have also blown up while in users’ hands and faces or even in their pockets.

 In September of 2016, Samsung issued recalls on its Galaxy Note 7, which was its highest-end phone at the time.
 The recall was expanded to include other phones with the same bad batteries the next month.
 By December, the company sent out an update stating that the phones that were affected by the exploding batteries were inoperable.